Iron Curtain Classics - the Alag Range

 A Change in Manufacturer

 Government support for the manufacture of the Alag X-series diesel engines continued until some point in 1957, at which time the resources of AKKÜ were diverted to other purposes.
-The defection of László Kun may have had something to do with this, although this is of course mere speculation.
+The more or less concurrent establishment of the MOKI Institute may well have had something to do with this, although this is of course mere speculation.
 Whatever the reason, the decision seems to have been taken that the Alag range was by then sufficiently well-established that it could stand on its own feet without direct government support.

 Somi informs us that this was not in fact the case – to his certain first-hand knowledge, the Vella Brothers never at any time manufactured the Alag engines.
 The production of these engines by AKKÜ at Dunakeszi did indeed cease in 1957 when the facility was diverted to other activities, but production of the engines was then transferred to an entirely distinct entity called Preciziós KTSZ (Precision Co-operative) which had no connection whatsoever with the Vella brothers.
 This organization continued the production of the Alag X-series diesel models, also developing and manufacturing the 5 cc Alag Y-2 and 2.5 cc Alag Y-3 glow-plug engines, of which more below.
 ARTEX continued to promote the export of the engines produced by the new manufacturer.

 Since László Kun had defected to the West in 1957, his former assistant Gyula Krizsma stepped into the designer’s role for the two new Alag glow-plug models.
 Krizsma was a busy man at this time, since he was also closely involved with the production of the Krizsma Rekord K-8 and K-9 diesels at the Hungarian National Defence Association Accessory Supply Company (MHS Felszerelési és Ellátó Vállalat), continuing in this role until he moved over to MOKI in 1960, as related elsewhere.